Shawn Michaels and the Night of the Infamous Syracuse Incident

 He continued, “As I’ve always told the guys, pick your spots where you hang out.
 Going to a local bar and trying to become the alpha male in somebody else’s bar in another city you don’t live in is not really smart.”

-One of the biggest questions hanging over the Shawn Michaels incident in Syracuse is how many men were genuinely involved and how many of those involved ambushed Michaels.
+One of the biggest questions surrounding the Shawn Michaels incident in Syracuse is just how many men were truly involved and how many ambushed Michaels.

-Although the figure nine or ten is often thrown around and is the number noted in the initial police report, differing accounts are contradictory.
+While the figure of nine or ten is often cited and appears in the initial police report, differing accounts create contradictions.

-The Post-Standard’s Mike McAndrew notes it was “a gang of four or five men” who attacked the wrestler but later changes the figure to maybe nine or ten.
+The Post-Standard’s Mike McAndrew notes it was “a gang of four or five men” who attacked the wrestler, but later suggests the number could be as high as nine or ten.

-Triple H claims it was six in the A&E documentary about Shawn Michaels.
+Triple H, however, claimed it was six men in the A&E documentary about Shawn Michaels.

 Ex-Rockers tag team partner and fellow party animal Marty Jannetty commented, “I don’t want to be disrespectful because I love Shawn.
 Syracuse, where he got in a fight with all those Marines, it was actually just one guy.”

-The “one guy” was presumably the 23-year-old marine Douglas Griffith, whose ex-girlfriend Michaels had been flirting with.
+That “one guy” was reportedly 23-year-old Marine Douglas Griffith, whose ex-girlfriend Michaels had been flirting with.

-Douglas remarked, “Those make-up girls must have done a number on you!”
+Douglas quipped, “Those make-up girls must have done a number on you!”

 In the words of Bruce Prichard, “You show the injuries to his face and make a story out of it.
 You’re dealt a set of cards, and you have to play them the best way you can at the time.”